sneko/cordova-facebook-plugin-windows/README.md

 Maybe the directory will be included in the cross-platform plugin if it is of interest to you: https://github.com/Wizcorp/phonegap-facebook-plugin

-Due to my studies, I haven't been able to resolve all the little problems.
+Due to my studies, I was not able to solve all the small problems at the moment.

 *2014 - Created by Thomas Ramé*